51 fascinating things to know about Super Bowl LI

-The Super Bowl, aka your best yearly excuse to crush a six-pack on a Sunday night, is just one day away!
+HOUSTON — The Super Bowl, aka your best yearly excuse to crush a six-pack on a Sunday night, is today!

 You already know the basics: The Atlanta Falcons and quarterback Matt Ryan will take on the New England Patriots and quarterback Tom Brady in a battle between North and South; veterans and Super Bowl neophytes.

-Here you’ll find 51 completely random and mildly interesting facts you can use to annoy people at your Super Bowl gathering:
+For all the nitty-gritty game-day details, click here.
+For 51 completely random facts you can use to educate/annoy people at your Super Bowl gathering, just read on.

 About the teams